eflautt/ga-data-science/lessons/lesson-13/readme.md

 <a name="demo-spacy"></a>
 ## Demo / Codealong: Natural Language Processing with 'spacy'

 Most techniques for NLP involve pre-processing large collections of annotated text in order to learn specific language rules.
-There are many of these systems in-use for English and other popular languages, but some languages tend to have fewer tools available.
-Each tool typically uses a large amount of data to learn general rules and patterns for its task.
-Many require large databases of special use-cases, since languages like English are full of inconsistencies.
+There are many of these systems in-use for English and other popular languages, although some languages tend to have fewer tools available.
+Each tool typically requires a large amount of data in order to learn general rules and patterns for its task.
+Many also require large databases of special use-cases, since languages like English are full of inconsistencies and slang.

 Two popular NLP toolkits in Python are `nltk` and `spacy`. `nltk` is the most popular, but it hasn't kept up with advances and isn't very well maintained. `spacy` is more modern, but isn't available for commercial-use.